Larger Quantities, Lower Prices

 Black Willow Tree- Ships In Size 1-3 Feet in Height

 The leaves are long and thin; growing between 2 to 6 inches long and 1/4 to 3/4 inches wide with a slight green underside or shiny dark green on both sides.
 The buds are 1/16 to 3/16 long with a reddish-brown single pointed bud.
 The tree adds beauty to any landscape and provides a well-shaded area to place a picnic table for family gatherings.
 The leaves will turn a lemon yellow during the fall and naturally attract a wide variety of birds.
-The Black Willow Tree gets its origins from swamps and along streams where the fruit capsules are 3/16 inches and it splits open to release down-covered seeds when mature; providing essential nutrients for small wildlife.
+The Black Willow Tree gets its origins from swamps and along streams where the fruit capsules are 3/16 inches, and it splits open to release down-covered seeds when mature; providing essential nutrients for small wildlife.

-It can be used as a way to restore the environment because swamp trees are good at surviving in environments where high levels of toxins are present.
+It can be used as a way to restore the environment because swamp trees are good at surviving in situations where high levels of toxins are present.
 They’re also resistant to flooding, herbivory, and can be used as an erosion tool in any restorative efforts as long as the roots don’t penetrate a clay base of soil.
 The trees are durable and can withstand a multitude of weather condition's while adding an aesthetic appeal to your landscape.
 The trees are shipped to your house in bare root form to ensure quality condition upon arrival.